 Q: Can I have a massage in my first trimester of pregnancy?

-A: Previously it was thought massage in the first trimester increased the risk of massage but research hasn’t been able to reliably prove this.
+A: Previously it was thought massage in the first trimester increased the risk of miscarriage but research hasn’t been able to reliably prove this.
 The first trimester does have the highest risk of miscarriage but massage is safe as long as it’s performed by a practitioner with specialised pregnancy massage training and skills.
-Both Sarah and Sharon offer these skills in first trimester pregnancy massage.
-Jo offers massage from second trimester on.
+Both Sarah, Sharon and Katsu offer these skills in first trimester pregnancy massage.
+Jo offers massage from the second trimester onwards.

 Q: Do I have to lie face down or on my back?